thanos-io/thanos/docs/storage.md

    * What component created block (`thanos.source`)
    * Files and its sizes that are part of this block (`thanos.files`)

-> NOTE: In theory you can modify this data manually, however components like Compactor and Store Gateway currently infinitely cache those meta.json,
+> NOTE: In theory, you can modify this data manually.
+However, components like Compactor and Store Gateway currently infinitely cache that meta.json,
 > (sometimes on disk if configured), so manual cache removal and restart might be needed.

 Example meta.json file: